SkylineCommunications/dataminer-docs/connector-help/connector_help/Raritan_Dominion_PXG2.md

 # Raritan Dominion PXG2

-The Raritan Dominion PXG2 driver facilitates the monitoring of this line of Power Distribituion Units (PDU).
+The Raritan Dominion PXG2 connector facilitates the monitoring of this line of Power Distribituion Units (PDU).

 ## About